deepcoder9953/disney-hotstar_clone/README.md

 This repository provides a front-end clone of the Disney+ Hotstar website, built using pure HTML, CSS, and JavaScript.
-It is intended for educational purposes and can be used as a portfolio piece.
-Use the code provided in this repository as a reference or starting point and try building your own version of the project.
-It is important to note that the project is not affiliated with Disney and Hotstar and is not intended for commercial or monetary gain.